gtadayukey/DataStructures/README.md

-# This repository is designed for practicing various data structures and solving common interview questions.
+# This repository is designed for the implementation of some data structures